xpack-dev-tools/cmake-xpack/README-RELEASE.md

 (mind the dash)
 - as description
   - add a downloads badge like `![Github Releases (by Release)](https://img.shields.io/github/downloads/xpack-dev-tools/cmake-xpack/v3.18.5-1/total.svg)`
-  - draft a short paragraph explaining what are the main changes
+  - draft a short paragraph explaining what are the main changes, like _Version v3.18.5-1 is a new release of the **xPack CMake** package, following the CMake release._
   - add _At this moment these binaries are provided for tests only!_
 - **attach binaries** and SHA (drag and drop from the archives folder will do it)
 - **enable** the **pre-release** button